 When it comes to server security, you need to consider online security and physical security.
 The majority of VPNs protect their servers from internet-based attacks.
 As can be seen in the Security audits section above, both ExpressVPN and Proton VPN do a fine job of this.

 Physical security is less discussed.
 Our two contenders take differing approaches to physically protecting their servers.
 Let’s talk about that now.

 In 2019, ExpressVPN completed their move to TrustedServer.
-TrustedServer is their name for a project that modified all of the thousands of servers in their network to RAM-disk operation, rather than using hard drives.
+TrustedServer is the name for a project that modified all of the thousands of servers in their network to RAM-disk operation, rather than using hard drives.
 This means that it is impossible to store data on any VPN server.
 It also offers better security against any kind of server seizure.
-This video explains it well:

 ExpressVPN – ExpressVPN is strong on privacy.
 They have a great reputation, all the privacy features you could ask for, and their systems have been tested, verified, and audited by independent third parties.
 They’ve even had hardware seized in 2017 by Turkish authorities – but customer data remained secure.
 You can’t ask for better proof than this.

 Proton VPN – These guys are also strong on privacy.
 Their apps include all the important privacy protection features, they keep no logs, and their Secure Core architecture goes to extreme lengths to provide physical security when connecting through Secure Core servers.
 Proton VPN has also been audited by an outside service.

 Finally, the fact that their clients are open source gives confidence that they will continue to protect user privacy in the future, as any changes will be visible to the world.

 While they each take slightly different approaches to guaranteeing your privacy, we would trust both of these services.